All articles

 • Drafts every email.
 Kickoff, inspection coordination, EMD confirmation, loan approval tracking, title intro, closing prep, final walk, closing confirm.
 Drafts reference the actual dates and parties from your contract.

 • Watches replies.
-Every response lands on the deal's Activity tab.
+Every response lands on the deal workspace, threaded with the task it's about.
 AI classifies whether a task is done, in progress, or blocked.
 If someone confirms a milestone, the matching task closes automatically.

 • Escalates on time.
-If a party goes silent past your set threshold, the task moves to Blocked and lands in "Needs you now" on the Today page.
+If a party goes silent past your set threshold, the task moves to Blocked and lands under the Blocked filter on the deal and on the Today page.

 • Re-plans on change.
 An addendum arrives by email → BuyerFlo reads it → shows you the diff → on approval, re-plans every downstream task affected by the change.